sqrta/CMSC457-Spring23/assign1/assign1.md

 ### Output

-Your program should generate a n-qubit Qiskit circuit which can generate the state $|GHZ\rangle_n$ from $|0\rangle^n$, and write its unitary matrix into a csv file "output_filename".
+Your program should generate a n-qubit circuit which can generate the state $|GHZ\rangle_n$ from $|0\rangle^n$, and write its unitary matrix into a csv file "output_filename".
 Plese keep the decimal limit for each entry in the output matrix as 3.
 [Here](ghz3.csv) is an example output for `n=3`.
 You can use the python statement below to dump a NumPy array `matrix` into a csv file.

 ```python
 numpy.savetxt(output_filename, matrix, delimiter=",", fmt = "%0.3f")